Aayush-Ankit/Aayush-Ankit.github.io/_pages/about.md

   - /about.html
 ---

 Aayush Ankit is a PhD Candidate in the Department of Electrical and Computer Engineering at Purdue University.
-His research interestes are in computer architecture (microarchitecture, architecture, compilers) using emerging processor and memory technologies, with particular interest in machine learning.
+His research interestes are in computer architecture (microarchitecture, architecture, compilers) using emerging processor and memory technologies, with particular interest in machine learning accelerators.
 In his PhD, he has explored hardware-software codesign for machine learning using in-memory computing.

-Aayush received his B.Tech. in Electronics Engineering at IIT (BHU), Varanasi, India, where he graduated with honors and received MITACS Globalink Fellowship.
+Aayush received his B.Tech. in Electronics Engineering (2015) from IIT (BHU) - Varanasi, India where he graduated with honors and received the MITACS Globalink Fellowship.